-Click Sound Tool to add audio content annotations to documents:
+Click the Sound Tool to add audio content to documents:

 When the Sound Tool is selected, the pointer becomes a crosshairs icon.
 Move the icon to the desired location and click the mouse.
 The Edit Action: "Play a Sound" dialog box will open:

 Figure 2.
 Edit Action: "Play a Sound" Dialog Box

 •Click the Browse button to select a sound file from the local computer.
 The Open Files dialog box will open.
 Select the desired file and click Open.
 An icon will appear in the document as detailed in (figure 3).
 The selected sound file will play when the icon is clicked.

 •Alternatively, click the record button to record a sound with a microphone.
 Click again to finish the recording.
 Click the play/stop buttons to review the sound, and use the slider to adjust the volume.
 Click OK when the desired sound has been recorded.
 The icon will then appear in the document:

 Figure 3.
 Sound Tool Examples

 •Click and drag the icon, or use the arrow keys, to reposition it.
 Hold down Shift to move at an increased increment when using the arrow keys.

 •Double-click icons to open the associated sound file.

 •Right-click icons for further options.
 See here for an explanation of those options.